interlay/interlay.github.io/docs/kintsugi/guides.md

 - **free** shows your **total KINT balance**
 - **frozen** shows how much of your KINT are **still vesting**

 ?> `Available for transfer` = `free` - `frozen`

-## Transfer KINT
+## Transfer Tokens

-?> Important: At the end of the transfer, write down / store the block hash of your transaction! (see [Step 3 below](kintsugi/guides?id=_3-transfer-kint-in-developer-gt-extrinsics-gt-tokens)). **Do not close the browser / tab before you do this!** Otherwise you will need to manually find your transaction in Polkadot.js.

 ?> You need to keep a very small amount of KINT (0.000,000,001 KINT or 1000 pico KINT) in your account as existential deposit (for now).

 ?> You can only transfer tokens that have unlocked! `Available for transfer` = `free` - `frozen`

+### Kintsugi App

+- Go to the [Kintsugi Dapp transfer page](https://kintsugi.interlay.io/transfer) and make sure you allow polkadot.js to connect to the website.
+- Select the token you would like to transfer, e.g., KSM, KBTC, or KINT.
+- Your available balance is shown on top of the amount input field.
+- Enter the address of the recipient.
+THis can be in any supported Polkadot address format and will automatically be converted to the Kintsugi address format for the transfer.
+- Click "Transfer" and sign the extrinsic to make a transaction.

+### Polkadot.js Developer Tab (Advanced)

 #### Transfer KINT in Developer > Extrinsics > Tokens

+?> Important: At the end of the transfer, write down / store the block hash of your transaction! (see [Step 3 below](kintsugi/guides?id=_3-transfer-kint-in-developer-gt-extrinsics-gt-tokens)). **Do not close the browser / tab before you do this!** Otherwise you will need to manually find your transaction in Polkadot.js.

 1. To transfer KINT, select "Extrinsics" in the "Developer".